-The revenue of the Group for the year ended 31 March 2022 was HK\$1,175 million which was up 16% from HK\$1,012 million (including both continuing and discontinued operations) in the previous year.
-The Group recorded a net loss attributable to the equity shareholders of the Company amounting to HK\$61.1 million as compared with a net profit of HK\$33.9 million a year earlier.
-The net loss for the year was mainly due to challenges of a global shortage of shipping containers and electricity supply interruptions in Guangdong Province, rising material and labour costs as a result of disruptions in global supply chain and labour supply shortages, and net realised and unrealised losses on trading securities of HK\$6.6 million (2021: net gains of HK\$18.7 million).
+The Group achieved favourable results in the financial year under review.
+The revenue of the Group for the year ended 31 March 2023 was HK\$1,263 million which was up 7% from HK\$1,175 million in the previous year.
+The Group recorded a net profit attributable to the equity shareholders of the Company amounting to HK\$82.3 million as compared with a net loss of HK\$61.1 million a year earlier.
+The turnaround was mainly attributable to better-than-expected results of the Toys Division and a net gain of approximately HK\$22.5 million from the disposal of a property in Hong Kong.
 Detailed analysis of the operating results is set out in the following paragraphs.